Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 published: true
 ---

-This document describes the independent study process at TAIL.
 At TAIL, we aim to cultivate a new generation of researchers and engineers that can bring a broad interdisciplinary perspective to topics at the intersection of AI, Cognitive and Learning Sciences, and HCI.
 Independent studies provides an entry point for students to try out being a scientist by shadowing and working with scientists in our lab.
+This document describes the independent study process.

 * TOC
 {:toc}